 The artists had students draw an animal head on a sheet of paper, then fold it so no one could see it, and pass it to the next student to draw more, and so on.
 The goal was to show students that not everything has to end the way it began.
 I know sometimes it is hard to keep a positive attitude when things don’t look promising.
 I loved the message from this mural!

 Visually, this mural by Isaac Lin is mesmerizing and it also covers two buildings!
 If you looked at the mural and the title, you might not guess it is about immigration!
 At first, it reminded me of a video game.

 He used colors of national flags to remind us that except for Native Americans, we all come from somewhere else as immigrants or refugees.
 The title comes from the idea of starting a new life, just as his parents did when they came to the United States.

 Tree Of Knowledge

-This is a huge (2,200 square feet) multimedia mural led by artists Kathryn Pennepacker and Josh Sarantitis in partnership with Project H.O.M.E. and the City of Philadelphia Department of Health and Intellectual disAbility Services.
-The artwork aimed to give a voice to Philadelphia’s homeless, reduce the stigma around homelessness, and to raise awareness around the issue in our society.
-The mural is so big, we weren’t really able to capture it all in one photo!
+This is a huge (2,200 square feet) multimedia mural led by artists Kathryn Pennepacker and Josh Sarantitis in partnership with Project H.O.M.E. and the City of Philadelphia Department of Health and Intellectual Disability Services.
+The artwork aimed to give a voice to Philadelphia’s homeless, reduce the stigma around homelessness, and to raise awareness about the issue in our society.
+The mural is so big, we weren’t able to capture it all in one photo!

 Contributors, many who were homeless, wove strips of cloth depicting personal reflections on what it means to have a home.
 They adhered those strips to the wall and then painted.
 The artists also added pieces of print, sheet metal and cable into the mural.
 There were so many stories on this mural, I wish I would have had time to look at all of them.